fcgl/search/README.md

 2. From project root run the following command (this will build containers for service and db): docker-compose up --build

+## Deploy App with Continous Integration

+1. See https://github.com/CircleCI-Public/circleci-demo-aws-ecs-ecr for initial setup with terraform and environment variables such as AWS_ACCESS_KEY.
+2. Setup CircleCI account and repository with desired branch (master)
+3. Commit a change
+4. CircleCI should build docker image and upload to ECR
+5. And then deploy to a AWS Fargate Container in ECS

 ## Health Endpoint

 Confirm everything was ran correctly by going to the following endpoint: